Hope for the harassed. A word for our times.

 In our world sheep give their lives for their shepherd.
 They are bred to be killed so that the shepherd and others can live.

-But Jesus is the true good shepherd who gives his life for his sheep.
-He came to show mercy and not demand sacrifice.
-He was the blotting paper who took into himself, as Matthew 8 tells us, ‘our infirmities’ and he ‘bore our diseases’.
+He was like the blotting paper that takes the stain into itself.
+He took into himself, as Matthew 8 tells us, ‘our infirmities’ and he ‘bore our diseases’.
 He takes into himself our sin, our rebellion against God and our death.

 As Paul writes in Romans 5: ‘God proves his love for us in that while we still were sinners, Christ died for us’.

-When Jesus gives the 12 the charge to preach the Kingdom, and when he gives them authority over unclean spirits and to cure every disease and sickness, he is giving that command and that authority to his whole people together, from all times and places – not to each of us as individuals, but to all of us together.
+2. When Jesus gives the 12 the charge to preach the Kingdom, and when he gives them authority to do the Kingdom stuff, he is giving that command and that authority to his whole people together, from all times and places – not to each of us as individuals, but to all of us together.

-That is why he gives us different gifts.
 We can’t do it all on our own; we need each other.

 We live in the light of the future.